OCamlPro/drom/docs/sphinx/_sources/quickstart.rst.txt

          install
              Build & install the project in the project opam switch

+         package
+             Create or update a package within a project

+         project
-         new Create an initial project
+             Create or update a project

          publish
              Generate a set of packages from all found drom.toml files

+         run
-         run Execute the project
+             Execute the project

          sphinx
              Generate general documentation using sphinx